Why Don’t Anti-Malware Tools Work Better?

 In the past, we categorized security software by the type of malware being targeted.

-Anti-virus programs examined files for data patterns matching those of known viruses.
-Anti-spyware tools monitored your machine for known spyware behavior.
-Anti-rootkit programs specifically countered advanced techniques used by rootkits to hide files.
+We had anti-virus programs looking for files containing data patterns matching those of known viruses.
+Anti-spyware tools monitored for known spyware behavior.
+Anti-rootkit tools specifically countered advanced techniques used by rootkits to hide files.

-Even within the same category, anti-malware tools from competing vendors often use different techniques to detect malware.
-This is one of the biggest reasons one tool will not detect the same malware as another.
+Different security software vendors use different techniques to detect malware.
+This is one of the biggest reasons one tool might detect malware another does not.

 Dancing bunnies?

-I’ve written about “The Dancing Bunnies Problem” before.
-In essence, it’s simply this: people explicitly ignore, disable, and bypass all security measures to access something they’ve been led to believe is desirable.
-If an email you get says “download the attachment to see dancing bunnies”, some percentage of users will do exactly that and more, if necessary, because they’ve been promised dancing bunnies, dammit.
+If an email you get says “Download the attachment to see dancing bunnies,” some percentage of users will do exactly that and more, if necessary, because they want to see dancing bunnies, dammit.

-Security tool “A” may catch this newly-released virus today, but tomorrow’s new virus might be caught more effectively by program “B”.
-Most vendors know this, so they’re continually working to improve the coverage of their products.
+Security tool A may catch this newly released virus today, but program B might address tomorrow’s new virus more effectively.
+Vendors know this, so they’re continually working to improve the coverage of their products.

-And of course there’s still a race between malware authors releasing new versions, and anti-malware vendors struggling to make sure each new issue gets caught quickly and safely.
-There’s always a hole in the coverage and something will slip through.
+And, of course, there’s still the race between malware authors and anti-malware vendors.
+There’s always a hole in the coverage, and something might slip through.

 You are the most important anti-malware tool your computer has.